-There have been several comparative albedo studies for ship-tracks (e.g., Schreier et al. 2007; Christensen and Stephens 2011; Peters et al. 2011; Chen et al. 2012), as well as other emission sources such as volcanic plumes in the boundary layer (Yuan et al. 2011; Gassó 2008).
-Some of the uncertainties above could also be addressed through experiments that intentionally introduce aerosols while monitoring cloud properties, such as the recent Eastern Pacific Emitted Aerosol Cloud Experiment (Russell et al. 2013).
-Whether the aerosols are introduced in a controlled experiment or the effects of current aerosol emissions are monitored, there are gaps in our observational capabilities.
+There have been several comparative albedo studies for ship-tracks (e.g., Schreier et al., 2007; Christensen and Stephens, 2011; Peters et al., 2011; Chen et al., 2012), as well as other emission sources such as volcanic plumes in the boundary layer (Yuan et al., 2011; Gasso et al., 2008).
+Some of the uncertainties above could also be addressed through experiments that intentionally introduce aerosols while monitoring cloud properties, such as the recent Eastern Pacific Emitted Aerosol Cloud Experiment (Chen et al., 2012).
+Whether the aerosols are introduced in a controlled experiment, or the effects of current aerosol emissions are monitored, there are gaps in our observational capabilities.
 Table 1 summarizes capabilities and gaps in observations of key parameters for past field experiments as well as satellite observations.

 Aerosol-cloud interactions are complex and cloud albedo is not always enhanced by increasing the aerosol concentration.
-For example, Christensen and Stephens (2012) found that cloud dimming occurred as frequently as cloud brightening when ship tracks were observed in precipitating closed cellular clouds.
+For example, Christensen et al. (2012) found that cloud dimming occurred as frequently as cloud brightening when ship tracks were observed in precipitating closed cellular clouds.
 Cloud dimming primarily resulted from decreases in liquid water path caused, presumably, by the enhanced entrainment of the dry overlying air into the polluted clouds with smaller droplets.
-By contrast, ship tracks observed
+By contrast, ship tracks observed in open cells, where the free-troposphere is relatively moist by comparison, almost always exhibited cloud brightening